 For 2016, the IRS, the states and the tax industry joined together to enact new safeguards and take additional actions to combat tax-related identity theft.
 Many of these safeguards will be invisible to you, but invaluable to our fight against these criminal syndicates.
 If you prepare your own return with tax software, you will see new log-on standards.
 Some states also have taken additional steps.
 See your state revenue agency’s web site for additional details.

-We know identity theft is a frustrating process for victims.
-We are committed to working with you to resolve your case as quickly as possible.
+We also know identity theft is a frustrating process for victims.
+If you become a victim, we are committed to resolving your case as quickly as possible.

 What is tax-related identity theft?